What is M&A?

-Mergers and acquisitions (M&A) is an umbrella term that refers to the combination of two businesses.
-It gives buyers looking to achieve strategic goals an alternative to organic growth; It gives sellers an opportunity to cash out or to share in the risk and reward of a newly formed business.
+M&A provides buyers looking to achieve strategic goals via inorganic growth strategies as an alternative to organic growth, while giving sellers the opportunity to cash out or share in the risk and reward of a newly formed business.

-When M&A is successful, it holds the promise of enhanced value to both the buyer and seller.
-For the buyer, it can:
+When M&A is successful, it promises enhanced value to both the buyer and seller.
+For the buyer, M&A offers the following benefits.

 - Accelerate time to market with new products and channels